-The Certificate Holders' Outreach team has and will regularly report public outreach activities to Certificate Holders monthly or as requested for submission to the DPS Project Manager.
+The Certificate Holders' Outreach team will regularly report public outreach activities to Certificate Holders monthly or as requested.
 The public involvement report will include information tracked by each project partner supporting the public involvement plan.
 In addition, at the end of each year of construction, the Certificate Holders' Outreach team will provide a report of public outreach activities that year, as well as a look ahead for the next year until the Facility reaches commercial operation and any concerns that might arise during construction.

-ATTACHMENT 1

-Targeted Public Outreach and Complaint Resolution Plan CHPE Segment 3
+ATTACHMENT 1 Targeted Public Outreach and Complaint Resolution Plan Stony Point Transitional HDD